sarcah/sarcah.github.io/readme.md

 ![About page](img/screenshot_contact.png)

 ###Target audience
-The target audience incluces potential employers, recruiters, colleagues, students, collaborators and agencies.
+The target audience includes potential employers, recruiters, colleagues, students, collaborators and agencies.

 ###Tech stack
-HTML is used for the content of all webpages
+HTML is used for the content of all webpages.
 CSS is used for the styling and positioning of elements.
 Netlify is used for web-hosting.
 Github is used for source controle.
-Sha
+Sha384 is used for encryption for subresource integrity.